Beacon Hill station (Sound Transit): Art

 Beacon Hill houses several art installations as part of the "STart" program, which allocates a percentage of project construction funds to art projects to be used in stations.
 Located outside the station building, Carl Smool's Common Threads: Community Patterns is divided into three elements: etched "carpets" in the plaza's sidewalks, three colorful cut-metal banners in front of the station entrance, and an Aztec-patterned vent screen facing the El Centro de la Raza.
 The entire metal banners installation was removed in March 2011 after one of the poles fell during high winds, but was restored in August 2012.
 A second windstorm in 2014 damaged the sculpture's foundation, which was rebuilt and reinstalled in 2017.

 Two sculptures made by Dan Corson were installed at the station's underground level: Portals consists of a wall of portals with images from the Hubble Space Telescope, microscopes, and the deep sea at the elevator lobby; Space Forms is a series of brightly-colored, translucent sculptures suspended above the platforms that resemble microscopic creatures floating under a microscope.
 An additional installation, Bill Bell's Light Sticks, is embedded in the walls of the Beacon Hill Tunnel.
 A series of LED displays, typically showing images of playing cards, flash for 1/30th of a second through the train windows.
 The art is considered by Sound Transit an extension of Bell's installation at the University Street station that similarly depends on persistence of vision to project subliminal images.

-The station's pictogram, a kite, represents the neighborhood's community spaces.
-It was created by Christian French as part of the Stellar Connections series and its points represent nearby destinations, including El Centro de la Raza, the Seattle Public Library, the Beacon Hill Reservoir, and the 12th Avenue Viewpoint.
+The station's former pictogram, a kite, represented the neighborhood's community spaces.
+It was created by Christian French as part of the Stellar Connections series and its points represented nearby destinations, including El Centro de la Raza, the Beacon Hill Branch Library, the Beacon Hill Reservoir, and the 12th Avenue Viewpoint.
+The pictogram series was retired in 2024 and replaced by station numbers.